 As you implement these strategies, be sure to guide supporters gently toward donating.
 Provide messages of appreciation and educational content in addition to your donation requests.
 This helps vary both content and platform to further drive engagement.

 Guiding your advocates toward donating helps strengthen the engagement those supporters have with your organization.
 Plus, it increases the value those individuals bring to your mission and helps your nonprofit reach its goals.
-With these 5 strategies, you’ll be ready to engage a whole new audience.
+With these 5 strategies, you’ll be ready to engage them at a whole new level.